AI for Recruiting: Less Busywork, Better Hires.

 - Have the AI generate a shorter version — most job descriptions are 40% longer than they need to be

-This works well as part of a broader AI writing assistant workflow.
-The same techniques for keeping your brand voice apply here.
+This works well as part of a broader AI writing assistant workflow — the same techniques for keeping your brand voice apply to job descriptions too.

 Before/after examples